indigo-dc/jenkins-pipeline-library/README.md

 features.
 As a result, the SQA work, as defined in the YAML file `config.yml`, is organized according to the criteria code names from the aforementioned baselines.

-As an example, ``qc_style`` setting in the YAML is a direct reference to the ``QC.Sty`` criteria in the previous software quality baseline, which establishes the good practices that the source code shall follow in terms of style.
+As an example, ``QC.Sty`` criterion establishes the good practices that the source code shall follow in terms of style.
 The following example runs [flake8](https://pypi.org/project/flake8/) to check style consistency in a Python project:

 ```
 sqa_criteria:
-  qc_style:
+  QC.Sty:
     container: python-test-tools
     commands:
       - flake8